13pixlar/sticky-list/readme.txt

 == Changelog ==

+= 1.4 =
+* Multi page support
+* Remove table header when last list item is deleted
+* Filter by empty value in shortcode
+* Better support for multiple lists in one page

 = 1.3.4 =
 * Added ability to filter entries via shortcode
 * Fixed an issue where an embty list would still shot table headers